Last updated: August 2026

 Open banking APIs like Plaid and Finicity connect directly to business checking accounts to extract transaction-level data.
 Automated systems parse deposits, withdrawals, and recurring payments to calculate daily cash flow volatility, average account balances, and revenue consistency.

-Machine learning models trained on millions of SMB transactions identify income sources, categorize expenses, and flag anomalies like sudden deposit spikes or NSF patterns.
+Machine learning models trained on large transaction sets identify income sources and categorize expenses.
+They also flag anomalies like sudden deposit spikes or NSF patterns.
 These insights feed directly into debt-service coverage ratio calculations and repayment capacity models.
-For revenue-based financing products, transaction data enables dynamic underwriting that adjusts loan amounts based on trailing 30-day receivables rather than annual projections.
+For revenue-based financing, transaction data enables dynamic underwriting.
+Loan amounts adjust on trailing 30-day receivables rather than annual projections.

 Document Verification and Data Extraction

 Optical character recognition platforms like Ocrolus and Inscribe automate the extraction of financial data from PDFs and images.
-Underwriters upload bank statements, tax returns, and invoices, and the system returns structured JSON with parsed figures, detected alterations, and confidence scores.
+Underwriters upload bank statements, tax returns, and invoices.
+The system returns structured JSON with parsed figures, detected alterations, and confidence scores.

 Automated document verification reduces fraud risk by cross-referencing extracted data against credit bureau records and bank transaction feeds.
-Systems flag inconsistencies like mismatched revenue figures or altered dates in real time, triggering manual review queues only for high-risk applications.
+Systems flag inconsistencies like mismatched revenue figures or altered dates in real time.
+Manual review queues trigger only for high-risk applications.

 Alternative Data Sources for Thin-File Borrowers

 Startups and newer businesses often lack sufficient credit history for traditional underwriting.
 Alternative data APIs fill this gap by surfacing payment behavior from non-traditional sources.
-CRS integrates trade payment data from suppliers and vendors, utility payment history, and business registration records to build credit profiles for thin-file applicants.
+CRS integrates trade payment data from suppliers and vendors, utility payment history, and business registration records.
+Those build credit profiles for thin-file applicants.

 Platforms like Enigma and Middesk provide real-time business verification, confirming entity status, ownership structures, and operating licenses.
 This data prevents identity fraud and ensures borrowers meet basic eligibility requirements before deeper underwriting begins.